Rizon1326/SPM_VibeCoder/README.md

-# AI Chatbot
+# AI Chatbot Chatbot

-A simple AI chatbot powered by Groq LLM API, reengineered by Mahir, Rafid & Mehedi.
+A modern chatbot powered by Groq LLM with a clean UI and a Python FastAPI backend.

 ## Features
 - Clean and modern chat interface with **Light/Dark theme toggle**